arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 The user is able to run queries with the said scorer, e.g.
 <br>SORT BM25(doc, 1.2, 0.75)

-The function arguments will then be serialized into a jSON representation:
+The function arguments will then be serialized into a JSON representation:
 <br>"[ 1.2, 0.75 ]"
 <br>
 and passed to the scorer implementation.